operate-first/community/sig-community/charter.md

 # SIG Community

 This SIG cares about all aspects of what is helpful and harmful to this open source software community.
-We understand that this project is a human endeavor, and it is our job to put people before practice, process, and even principle.
+We understand that this project is a human endeavor, and it is our job to put people before practice, process, and even progress.

 ## Scope